Becoming an HVAC Project Manager: Steps & Certification

 • Location: Phoenix, AZ

-• Accreditation: Accrediting Commission of Career Schools and Colleges
+• Accreditation: Accrediting Commission of Career Schools and Colleges (ACCSC)

 • Expected Time to Completion: Six months

-Future HVAC techs who are interested in gaining a wider breadth of training before starting work can pursue an associate of applied science in HVAC.
+Future HVAC techs interested in gaining a wider breadth of training before starting work can pursue an associate of applied science in HVAC.
 In addition to HVAC requirements, associate degrees may require students to complete some general education requirements like English and math.
 Most AAS degrees offer more coursework than certificates, degrees, and diploma programs, which give future HVAC techs a broader taste of the field.
 Although it varies from program to program, AAS degrees generally take two years to complete.
 Some AAS programs also allow students to specialize in residential versus commercial HVAC, like those available at Central New Mexico Community College.

 Central New Mexico Community College

-Students at Central New Mexico Community College’s HVAC/R program will be trained to operate and maintain several types of HVAC/R systems and accessories.
+Students at Central New Mexico Community College’s HVAC-R program will be trained to operate and maintain several types of HVAC-R systems and accessories.
 The college offers the following three programs:

 • Residential HVAC – Certificate of Completion (23 credits)